640-K/hackaton-best-2021/README.md

 # Hacakton Test task 2021

 ## Idea:
-Our idea is to give quick way of learning seesights of our native city.
+Our idea is to give a quick way of learning seesights of your native city.
-We implemented web application which allows you to train your knowlage by choosing the right name (monument,buildings etc.) on picture.
+We implemented a web application which allows you to train your knowlege
+by choosing the right name for a given monument, building, etc that is
+displayed on the picture.

 ## Technologies that we used:
-- REACT
+- React JS
-- JS
+- Node JS
 - Firebase
-- Place API
+- Google Places API